cartile/GTA-living/README.md

 2. Ensure the necessary dependencies are installed: `npm install`.
 3. Start the development server with `npm start`.
 4. Open your web browser and visit `http://localhost:3000`.

-## Contributing
-Contributions are welcome!
-If you have any ideas, suggestions, or want to report a bug, please open an issue or submit a pull request.